Cost of Attendance Budget

 Students should track all loan applications with their lender to ensure that the applications were completed, signed and approved.
 Most lenders allow students to check the status of their loans online.
 Once the loan has been approved and disbursed, we encourage students to contact the Office of Financial Aid if they have not received a refund check or direct deposit notification within one week following the posting of the loan credit on their student account.

-Federal law governs allowable costs that may be included in the student expense budget.
+Federal law governs allowable costs that may be included in the Cost of Attendance Budget.
 The cost of attendance is an estimate of that student’s educational expenses for the period of enrollment.
 There are many expense items that some students might assume can be included in the student expense budget that are not permitted.
-Some of the most common items that are not included in the student expense budget are:
+Some of the most common items that are not included in the budget are:

 - automobile lease or purchase